 Lens Antenna Design:

-The paraboloid reflector is one example of how optical principles may be applied to microwave antennas, and the Lens Antenna Design is yet another.
+The paraboloid reflector is one example of how optical principles may be applied to microwave lens antenna, and the Lens Antenna is yet another.
 It is used as a collimator at frequencies well in excess of 3 GHz and works in the same way as a glass lens used in optics.

 Figure 9-38 shows the zoning, or stepping, of dielectric lenses.
 This is often used to cure the problem of great thickness required of lenses used at lower microwave frequencies or for strongly curved wavefronts.
 Not only would the lens be thick and heavy without zoning, but it would also absorb a large proportion of the radiation passing through it.
 This is because any dielectric with a large enough refractive index must, for that very reason, absorb a lot of power.